YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTDLNOOPEN2
 ---------------------

-CRYPTDLNOOPEN2, Failed to load encryption library dddd.
-Eeee
+CRYPTDLNOOPEN2, Could not load encryption library dddd. eeee

 Run Time Error: YottaDB failed to load the gtmcrypt plug-in or one of its related libraries during startup.